 7. The University is committed to ensuring that modern slavery and human trafficking is not taking place in any part of its operation within the University and its supply chain.
 We are committed to protecting and respecting human rights across the University’s activities, and will take reasonable and appropriate steps to influence others to ensure slavery and human trafficking is not taking place, where it is possible to do so.

 8. Our People Strategy underpins our commitment to workplace rights for employees and these are supported by our Human Resources Policies.
-We promote our Dignity & Respect Policy to create an environment that does not condone unacceptable behaviours.
+We promote our Dignity and Respect Policy to create an environment that does not condone unacceptable behaviours.
 The University Induction checklist directs new staff members to our modern slavery statement to raise awareness of our commitment.
-A Public Interest Disclosure (Whistleblowing) Policy is in place to enable staff to report improper conduct or unethical behaviour.
+A Public Interest Disclosure (Whistleblowing) policy is in place to enable staff to report improper conduct or unethical behaviour.

 Supply Chain Expenditure